w3f/PSPs/PSPs/drafts/psp-1.md

 At the moment, XCMP is a work in progress and SPREE only exists in documentation and will only be developed after the parachains become available.
 With all the advantages of the two above mentioned protocols, neither of them offers the precision XP.network Protocol does.

-Our protocol allows to mark and store the current state of every transaction in a blob with a unique TopicID.
+1. Our protocol allows to mark and store the current state of every transaction in a blob with a unique TopicID.
 Even though the future implementations of XCMP will allow to create channels between two parachains, TopicIDs will still be useful when multiple transactions are being executed between two parachains simultaneously.
 Another XCMP feature - ordered delivery - does not provide the same precision as the TopicId does.
 The TopicId does not rely on the order of messages.
 It relies on the unique identifier which is the safest pointer.

-Once the state of a transaction changes or an error occurs, the requesting parachain gets notified.
+2. Once the state of a transaction changes or an error occurs, the requesting parachain gets notified.
 Some of such messages help keep the end user properly informed about the state of events with his/her transaction, others inform the pallets that the transaction has terminated and the memory must be freed from the blob, which might be expensive to store, especially when it is no longer needed.

-Another feature uses the fact that a pallet, implementing our protocol, is a part of its parent parachain.
+3. Another feature uses the fact that a pallet, implementing our protocol, is a part of its parent parachain.
 Therefore, it has no additional overhead in tracking whether the transaction succeeded or failed.
 It listens to events related to the transaction and notifies the requesting parachian of the result and provides the data of the outcome when it becomes available without being additionally requested about this information.
 As a transport layer of our protocol we’re using the existing version of XCMP.
 When the new version of XCMP is developed we will migrate our protocol there.
 Once SPREE becomes available we will move our protocol there, since it will provide more security in its own storage, that a parachain cannot forge or alter.

 ## Specification

-**XP Relay Chain Protocol** will be supported by a number of pallets, each acting as a “post office” for its parathread.
+**XP Protocol** will be supported by a number of pallets, each acting as a “post office” for its parathread.
 A typical message will include:
 ```terminal
 {
 ID:                 id,               //required to identify that the other blockchain’s reply is related to this request,